I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 Common Monthly Salon Expenses

-On top of the upfront investments, you should also consider your ongoing costs.
-You should make sure you have some spare budget available to cover at least 2-3 months of expenses without any income as it may take a few months to fully get your salon up to speed and generate income.
+In addition to the upfront investments, you should also consider your ongoing costs.
+You should make sure you have a spare budget available to cover at least 2-3 months of expenses without any income, as it may take a few months to fully get your salon up to speed and generate income.

 Creating Your Salon Start-Up Budget